Ultimate Shanghai Travel Guide 2026: Top Tips From A Local

 • Nicknamed 魔都 módū - meaning “Magic City”

-What I liked particularly about Shanghai 👍🏻
+What I like particularly about Shanghai 👍🏻

-• The skyline is breathtaking and unique.
 Each of the 4 towers has an unforgettable design.
 The tallest quadruplet in the world by average height.

 3 Things To See + Photographic Spots Not To Be Missed 📷

-• Taking a classic skyline photo on the Bund promenade
+• Taking a classic skyline photo on the Bund promenade.

-• Seeing the city from high up from one of the world’s highest observation decks - Shanghai Tower
+• Seeing the city from high up from one of the world’s highest observation decks - Shanghai Tower.

 • Grabbing a snapshot of the iconic red China Pavilion